 If you’re a student in the traditional track of the Bachelor of Science in Nursing degree program, you have the option of conducting a research project through the School of Nursing’s honors program.

-If you’re interested in conducting a research project through the honors program, your first step is to contact one of the faculty sponsors, Assistant Professor Amy Hagedorn Wonder or Associate Professor Deanna Reising.
+If you’re interested in conducting a research project through the honors program, your first step is to contact our faculty sponsor Associate Professor Amy Wonder.

 This has been one of the most beneficial experiences of my entire student career.
 It’s allowed me to pursue my love of research while providing an invaluable opportunity for personal growth and professional development.Rebecca Serfass, BSN ’17